-ArcGIS Pipeline Referencing includes a variety of new and enhanced features at the ArcGIS Pro 3.2 and ArcGIS Enterprise 11.2 releases.
+ArcGIS Roads and Highways includes a variety of new and enhanced features at the latest ArcGIS Pro 3.2 and ArcGIS Enterprise 11.2 releases.
 This includes enhanced reassign route capabilities in ArcGIS Pro along with a more streamlined user experience making it easier to merge, split, and transfer routes.
 Additionally, enhancements were made in the Dynamic Segmentation and Event Replacement tools as well as in route editing tools that create new routes.
 Within ArcGIS Enterprise, new REST endpoints have been developed to support translating between referent offsets along a pipe and measures, stations, and coordinates.

 Enhanced Reassign Route

 The UI for the Reassign Route tool has been redesigned to only display fields that need to be populated.
 The user will now choose what type of reassignment they’re going to complete (merge to adjacent route, form a new route, or transfer to another line) and only the fields needed for that type of reassignment will appear.
 This streamlining of the UI will make the tool easier to utilize and ensure the desired type of reassignment is completed.

 For users utilizing a line network, the Reassign Route tool has been enhanced to support reassigning to a new line when making edits in a line network.
 Part of a single route, an entire route, or multiple routes can now be transferred from one line to another with this enhancement.
 This enhancement also supports the workflow when part of or an entire route in a derived network needs to be transferred from one route to another.

 Additional ArcGIS Pro tools